By Vinay Kothari, Advocate, Rajasthan High Court

-A few days back I had a chance to be a part of an elite panel including some of the finest brains of the country, while speaking on ‘Post-Corona Growth Opportunities for Young Lawyers’ a National CLE Webinar series jointly organised by Surana & Surana International Attorneys and Lawctopus on topics of wide variety and greater interests.
+In 2021, I had a chance to be a part of an elite panel including some of the finest brains of the country while speaking on ‘Post-Corona Growth Opportunities for Young Lawyers’ a National CLE Webinar series jointly organized by Surana & Surana International Attorneys and Lawctopus on topics of a wide variety and greater interests.

 ‘Post-Corona Growth Opportunities for Young Lawyers’, with permission of organizers I would tweak the topic a little for the same to be read as ‘Post-Corona Growth Opportunities for Lawyers’ because a lawyer always remains young and a student of law at heart, as post this pandemic phase we all will be required to re-calibrate, modify and adapt ourselves to the changed times to find and make our place in a somewhat new world.